Newport Mill Middle School: Student body

 During the 2015–2016 school year, Newport Mill Middle School had 186 sixth graders, 196 seventh graders, and 205 eighth graders.
 The school's capacity is 825, while its total enrollment is 587.

-Of Newport Mill Middle School's students, 48 percent are Hispanic/Latino, 17 percent are Black/African American, 20 percent are White, 11 percent are Asian American, and 4 percent are multiracial.
+Of Newport Mill Middle School's students, 48 percent were Hispanic/Latino, 17 percent are Black/African American, 20 percent are White, 11 percent are Asian American, and 4 percent are multiracial.

-Faculty

-Kiera Butler serves as principal, while Jaime Lee-Oyedle and Kaleisha Wright are the assistant principals.

-Newport Mill Middle School has 62 teachers and 29 support staff.
-Of its teachers, 79 percent have at least five years of teaching experience, and 39 percent have at least fifteen years of teaching experience.

 Awards

 In 2006, Principal Nelson McLeod received a Distinguished Educational Leadership Award from The Washington Post.
 During that school year, 67 percent of black students were proficient in math, which was almost double the percentage three years before.
 Of eighth graders who were black, 68 percent were enrolled in high school-level math, compared with 44 percent in Montgomery County Public Schools overall.
 Of the student body overall, 71 percent were proficient in math, up from 50 percent two years prior.
 The award was in recognition of Principal McLeod's hands-on efforts and leadership that spurred the students' achievements.

 In 2007, Newport Mill Middle School was one of ten schools nationwide that was recognized as a National School of Character by the Character Education Partnership.
 Newport Mill Middle School received the award because of its success and diversity.
 They had started an International Baccalaureate Middle Years Program, which focused on international understanding and critical thinking.
 Newport Mill Middle School was also commended for its Parent Place program, which provided workshops for parents in English and Spanish.
 Principal McLeod had made sure to ask for suggestions from students, parents, and teachers on how to increase respect, responsibility, caring, sportsmanship and effort.
 The award included a $20,000 grant for the school.

 In 2017, Newport Mill Middle School was one of three schools in Maryland selected for the National Foundation for Governor’s Fitness Councils DON’T QUIT Award for demonstrating new and innovative ways of promoting student physical activity and wellness.
 As a recipient of the award, Newport Mill was gifted a $100,000 state-of-the-art fitness center.
 Jake Steinfeld, Chairman of the National Foundation for Governors’ Fitness Councils, Governor Larry Hogan, and other state and county officials visited Newport Mill for the ribbon-cutting ceremony.

 In 2018, Newport Mill Middle School was recognized as one of 46 schools in the nation to receive the U.S. Department of Education's Green Ribbon Schools designation.
 The award recognizes schools for trying to save energy, fostering health and wellness, teaching students about the environment, and creating sustainable learning spaces.